 Ben Evely and Nahanni McKay

-This collaborative installation features playful reproductions of commodities that have become staples in tourist gift shops nationwide.
-From souvenir postcards to collectible keychains, magnets, and mugs, visitors will immerse themselves in a playful world of Canadiana.
+The collaborative installation features playful reproductions of commodities that have become staples in tourist gift shops nationwide.
+From souvenir postcards to collectible keychains, magnets, and mugs, visitors will find themselves in a playful world of Canadiana.
 Through their work, the duo seeks to deconstruct cultural trends inspired by nature by exploring wilderness aesthetics and encouraging dialogue within outdoor communities and tourism economies.

 Ben Evely is a visual artist from Banff, Alberta, on Treaty 7 Territory.
 He primarily works with painting, collage and drawing, and often works collaboratively and on projects in public spaces.
 Ben often sources images online and through collage, making digital compositions prior to physical work and observing the transformations and distortions that happen while merging analog and digital mediums.
 A common thread in his work is the interplay of organic and synthetic.
 Ben currently lives and works on the unceded territories of the Musqueam, Squamish and Tsleil-Waututh Nations, otherwise known as Vancouver, Canada.